suranartnc/nextweb/docusaurus/docs/styling/style-helpers.md

 ### Viewport Size

-This helper will re-render the target component if the viewport size meet the condition.
+This helper will render the target component that meets the condition in terms of viewport size.

 ```javascript
 import { Responsive } from '@lib/styles'